dfailing/davidfailing.com/content/authors/david/_index.md

 title: David Failing
 ---

-I am a Senior Data Scientist at [InsideTracker](https://www.insidetracker.com/), working with data from blood, DNA and wearables to derive insights that help our users live longer, healthier lives.
+I am Lead Data Scientist at [InsideTracker](https://www.insidetracker.com/), working with data from blood, DNA and wearables to derive insights that help our users live longer, healthier lives.
 I am open to freelance/consulting work as a data scientist or educational content author in mathematics and data science.

 I also teach mathematics part-time at [Coconino Community College](https://www.coconino.edu/), and offer [private tutoring]({{< ref "/tutoring" >}}) in mathematics and statistics.